Ask Slashdot: Which Businesses Will Go Away In the Next 10 Years? - Slashdot

 I suspect that's more on the 30 year timeframe, as I still see cars built in the 1980s and 1990s on the road, and only the rich can afford electric so far.

+A small, convenient electric car for a family is something you can happily recharge overnight.
+A semi. to drive for a day on electricity alone hauling a trailer with steel, and recharge overnight?
+Not gonna happen in the next 5-8 years at least, and to replace the existing fleets allow two more decades if you look optimistically.

+Gas stations may change the profile, but trucks will need oil for a long time yet.

-Immigration Lawyer (Score:1)
+Immigration Lawyer (Score:2, Insightful)

 After all, once immigration is ended once and for all, who needs a lawyer?